globoglobito/Python-Guide/README.md

     finally:
         print("this will always run!")

-# You can add multiple exceptions in an except command, and using as allow us to capture it into a message.
+# You can add multiple exceptions in an except command and using as allow us to capture it into a message.
-# The finally command will ALWAYS be executed, regardless of whether there was an exception or not....
-So use this to clean up anything left over from try and except.
+# The ‘finally’ command will ALWAYS be executed, regardless of whether there was an exception or not....
+So, use this to clean up anything left over from try and except.
 # Note that in spite of this, having an auxiliary function to clean might be useful to be executed before running you main() As some errors cannot be caught (your server collapses and shuts down for example)
 ```